- Why title tags matter

 A long list, right?
-And that’s without delving into more details.
+And that’s without delving into more details on how to write SEO-friendly blog posts.
 But without these elements, your audience won’t find the valuable content you’ve worked so hard to create.

 Tackling 8,000 Title Tag Rewrites: A Case Study

 You must have heard about Google‘s rewriting the title tags.
 How does it impact the blog content, and are there any bad rewrites?
 Dr. Peter J. Meyers did a huge study: he dug into over 50,000 title tags and summarized the results in the article Tackling 8,000 Title Tag Rewrites: A Case Study.
-It includes three case studies where the SEO team managed to fix bad rewrites.
+These findings are essential for any content writers concerned with how to write SEO-friendly blog posts.
+This overview includes three case studies where the SEO team managed to fix bad rewrites.